jeremymatthewwerner/trip-planner-gpt-airbnb/README.md

-# Trip Planner GPT with Airbnb Integration
+Vacation Rental Trip Planner

-A custom OpenAI GPT that helps users plan trips with personalized itineraries and Airbnb accommodation recommendations.
+A custom OpenAI GPT that helps users plan trips with personalized itineraries and accommodation recommendations.

 ## Try It Out